aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotarea/_index.md

 public class PivotArea
 ```

-Presents the selected area of the PivotTable.
+Presents the selected area of the pivot table.
 ## Constructors

 | Constructor | Description |